-Blood in the urine (or hematuria) isn’t always serious, but it can sometimes be a sign of a health issue.
+Blood in the urine (or hematuria) isn’t always serious, but it can sometimes be a sign of a major health issue.

 Get medical help for your loved one right away if they also:

 - Have a fever of 101 F or more

 - Have severe lower belly or lower back pain

 - Have shaking chills